tbates24/High-Low-Game/README.md

 ## Installation

 To run the High-Low Game easily, you should have access to an IDE, I used VS Code and installed the Live Server extension within the IDE.
 However, it is possible to run the game locally without a server.
+If you choose to download the file instead, click on the green button that says "Code", and click the line "Download ZiP".
+After downloading the zip file, open the file, and go to the Downloads section of your file system.
+Right click on the zipped file, then click the line "Extract All" and then Extract.
+Once the files are extracted, double click into the folder and click on "hilowgame".

 If you choose to download VS Code, here is the link to get started:

 [VSCode - https://code.visualstudio.com/download ](https://code.visualstudio.com/download)